 Upgrade Your Old Freezer

-If you have a freezer older than 2004, consider upgrading to a newer model. absolutely have to keep a freezer in the garage, consider replacing the old model for a new one.
-Not only will this help you save $50 a year, but you could choose a garage freezer with a better operating temperature range.
+If you have a freezer older than 2004, consider upgrading to a newer model.
+This will help save $50 a year, and you could choose a garage freezer with a better operating temperature range.

 Unfortunately, nearly 15% of people have freezers over twenty years old.
 That means the freezer is nowhere near as energy efficient as newer models.
-Using an older freezer in a garage with temperature extremes will most certainly add to your electricity bill.
+Using an older freezer in a garage with temperature extremes will undoubtedly add to your electricity bill.

 Finally, it’s important to check your warranty.
 Depending on the manufacturer, using your freezer in a garage could actually void your warranty.

-The garage is a great place to keep a large freezer chest or second unit.
+The garage is great for keeping a large freezer chest or second unit.

-However, it’s important to look at how extreme the temperatures get where you live and get a freezer that can work in them.
+However, it’s essential to look at how extreme the temperatures get where you live and get a freezer that can work in them.

-Keep in mind that using a freezer in your garage will likely use more electricity than you expect – sometimes up to 50% more!
+Remember that using a freezer in garages will likely use more electricity than you expect – sometimes up to 50% more!

 The key is to ensure that your garage won’t get too cold or too hot for the freezer at any point.
-Replacing your old freezer can save some money on electricity, but insulating your garage will have the biggest effect.
+Replacing your old freezer can save some money on electricity, but insulating your garage will have the most significant effect.